Email is the main method for phishing/hacking but also file downloads.

 The usual scenario is as follows:

-If it’s malicious and you clicked, your system is no longer yours!
+If it’s malicious and you did as requested, your system, whole network may no longer be yours!

-If at any point after clicking you get taken to a Login page… STOP, go and speak to you IT support provider.
+If at any point after clicking you get taken to a Login page… STOP, go and speak to your hopefully security aware IT support provider if you have one or close the page.
+If it was from a supplier/someone you know then open a new page and go to their site directly or give them a call.

-By simply blocking or quarantining certain common file extensions which are most often used for malicious activity the threat is stopped dead, yes, some genuine email will get stopped, but you should be expecting those emails with those types of attachment and will know to look in the quarantine which is a small inconvenience.
+By simply blocking or quarantining certain common file extensions which are most often used for malicious activity the threat is reduced or stopped dead, yes, some genuine email or will get stopped.
+For emails you should be expecting them with those types of attachment and will know to look in the quarantine which is a small inconvenience, For web downloads, you need to be cautious, there are many files that look fine, and seem to come from legitimate places are are not.
+PDF files are a particular concern.

 - .hta